ShaunCurtis/Blazr.VSA/Documents/Weather/Functional-Programming.md

     : Result<string>.Failure(new ResultException("Input was null."));
 ```

-The short form `if` is an example of FP style syntax in C#.
+This short form of `if` is a good example of FP style syntax in C#.

-We can do better: use the `Create` static constructor to handle the null case for us.
+Better, but we can use the `Create` static constructor to handle the null case for us.

 ```csharp
 var input = Console.ReadLine();
 var result = Result<string>.Create(input);
 ```

-And one final step to make this code *fluent*: Extend `string`.
+And then extend `string`:

 ```csharp
 public static class stringExtensions